-We have a named SENCO, this is Jo Runeckles with Pam Constable as deputy.
+We have a named SENCO, please refer to the manager for this information.

-Signed Print Name Date Adopted 20th June 2006, amended Nov 2013, amended January 2015 Review Date Reviewed April 2021 and annually thereafter
+Signed Print Name Date Adopted 20th June 2006, amended Nov 2013, amended January 2015 Review Date Reviewed February 2023 and annually thereafter

 Behaviour Management Policy

 We believe that children and adults flourish best in an ordered environment in which everyone knows what is expected of them and children are free to develop their play and learning without fear of being hurt or hindered by anyone else.
 We aim to work towards a situation in which children can develop self-discipline and self-esteem in an atmosphere of mutual respect and encouragement.